 Strattec Security (STRT) Gains As Market Dips: What You Should Know

-Coming into today, shares of the maker of automotive locks and keys had gained 25.91% in the past month.
-In that same time, the Auto-Tires-Trucks sector gained 14.87%, while the S&P 500 gained 3.51%.
+Prior to today's trading, shares of the maker of automotive locks and keys had gained 42.01% over the past month.
+This has outpaced the Auto-Tires-Trucks sector's gain of 16.03% and the S&P 500's gain of 6.78% in that time.

-Investors will be hoping for strength from STRT as it approaches its next earnings release.
-On that day, STRT is projected to report earnings of -$1.42 per share, which would represent a year-over-year decline of 294.52%.
+Wall Street will be looking for positivity from STRT as it approaches its next earnings report date.
+In that report, analysts expect STRT to post earnings of -$1.42 per share.
+This would mark a year-over-year decline of 294.52%.
 Meanwhile, our latest consensus estimate is calling for revenue of $52.14 million, down 59.49% from the prior-year quarter.

-Investors might also notice recent changes to analyst estimates for STRT.
-These revisions typically reflect the latest short-term business trends, which can change frequently.
+Any recent changes to analyst estimates for STRT should also be noted by investors.
+These revisions help to show the ever-changing nature of near-term business trends.
 As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

-The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
-The Zacks Consensus EPS estimate has moved 20.93% higher within the past month.
-STRT currently has a Zacks Rank of #1 (Strong Buy).
+Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
+Within the past 30 days, our consensus EPS projection remained stagnant.
+STRT is currently sporting a Zacks Rank of #1 (Strong Buy).

-Looking at its valuation, STRT is holding a Forward P/E ratio of 13.36.
-This valuation marks a discount compared to its industry's average Forward P/E of 28.47.
+Digging into valuation, STRT currently has a Forward P/E ratio of 14.55.
+This represents a discount compared to its industry's average Forward P/E of 30.72.

-We can also see that STRT currently has a PEG ratio of 0.89.
-This metric is used similarly to the famous P/E ratio, but the PEG ratio also takes into account the stock's expected earnings growth rate.
-STRT's industry had an average PEG ratio of 2.25 as of yesterday's close.
+Investors should also note that STRT has a PEG ratio of 0.97 right now.
+The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
+Automotive - Original Equipment stocks are, on average, holding a PEG ratio of 2.31 based on yesterday's closing prices.

 The Automotive - Original Equipment industry is part of the Auto-Tires-Trucks sector.
-This industry currently has a Zacks Industry Rank of 107, which puts it in the top 43% of all 250+ industries.
+This group has a Zacks Industry Rank of 93, putting it in the top 37% of all 250+ industries.

 Click to get this free report